USPTO moved beyond waterfall based requirement cycles and increased continuous improvement.

 Decrease Waste and Increase Visibility into Systems through DevOps

-After receiving coaching, consulting, and training services from ASPE, USPTO gained multiple benefits like:
+After receiving coaching, consulting, and training services, the USPTO gained multiple benefits like:

 - Moved beyond waterfall-based predictive requirements cycles